blackjetrock/casio-pro-101-info/README.md

   Addr:D DAT:05000000070000043007001234567890 RW:FFFFFFFFFFFFFFFF0000000000000000

   The first bit to be clocked out is at the right hand end of the data as shown here.
-That puts the digits in the corret order.
+That puts the digits in the correct order.
 The RW signal is low for the 64 bits of data if that data is to be written.
 The HD36106 has a data in pin and a data out pin, the data shown her eis the data in pin data.
   The address is the address of the 'program memory' of the PRO-101, it has 15 of these, so addresses 1 to 15 inclusive (1-F in hex) are valid.

   The data: